platformsh/platformsh-docs/reference/services/rabbitmq.md

 }
 ```

-## Known issue
+## Known issues

+### AMQP PHP extension

 The PHP container that is deployed doesn't ship with the [AMQP](https://pecl.php.net/package/amqp) PHP extension.
+The reason is that there is no stable release yet.

-This means you won't be able to use the RabbitMQ Management Command Line Tool as is.
+This means you won't be able to connect to RabbitMQ within the PHP container as you would do for MySQL for example.

+A possible workaround is to use a PHP library (like [PHP AMQPlib](https://github.com/videlalvaro/php-amqplib)).

+### Use a CLI

- You can work around this issue by using any other CLI (like [amqp-utils](https://github.com/dougbarth/amqp-utils/))and include it in the dependencies in your ``.platform.app.yaml``:
+You can use any CLI for RabbitMQ (like [amqp-utils](https://github.com/dougbarth/amqp-utils/)).

+All you need to do is to include it as a dependency in your ``.platform.app.yaml``:
  ```yaml
 dependencies:
   ruby: